cshenry/cookiecutter-henrylab/docs/guide.md

 :::

 :::{note}
-The initial project version should be the latest release on [PyPI][PyPI], or `0.0.0` for an unreleased package.
+The initial project version should be the latest release on [PyPI][pypi], or `0.0.0` for an unreleased package.
 See [The Release workflow](the-release-workflow) for details.
 :::

 Your choices are recorded in the file `.cookiecutter.json` in the generated project, together with the URL of this Cookiecutter template.
-Having this [JSON][JSON] file in the project makes it possible later on to update your project with changes from the Cookiecutter template, using tools such as [cupper][cupper].
+Having this [JSON][json] file in the project makes it possible later on to update your project with changes from the Cookiecutter template, using tools such as [cupper][cupper].